-Where to stay in Washington DC?
-10 Best areas to stay in Washington DC for tourists
+10 Best areas to stay in Washington DC for first-time tourists are:

 Highlights of this central part of town include many museums like the famous Smithsonian, the city’s theater district, and The National Mall, a vast two-mile-long park that runs from the Potomac on the west side to the Capitol Building on the east.